-Overall, candidates strongly meet ILA Standards 1.1, 1.2 and 1.3 with a cumulative mean score of 3.0.
-Although this is not the first formal paper candidates have to write at the graduate level (as they already have a Master's degree), course instructors have observed the need for supporting them throughout the writing process, especially with research skills and use of APA style.
+Overall, candidates meet ILA Standards 1.1, 1.2 and 1.3 at target level with a cumulative mean score of 3.0/3.0.
+For most candidates this is the first formal paper they have to write at the graduate level; hence the support they received from course instructors has been very helpful especially with research skills and use of APA style.
 One of the course instructors describes the support she has given to her class as follows: Candidates benefit from discussions on clarification of expectations, progress, and concerns regarding the Foundational Paper.
 Prior to the submission of paper, candidates take part in a peer revision and editing exercise that allow them to analyze their paper from every angle with different peers.
 The faculty recommends to continue the level of support provided for candidates in LLA 502-Developmental Literacy PK-12, which requires the Foundational Paper.